chris-krenz/ec530-p2p/README.md

 ## About

 Example P2P project for EC530.
-Based on some tutorials discussed in class.
+Based on tutorials we discussed in class.

 ## Install